djbrout/pysmp/README.md

 python smpshift.py --index=$1 --nozpt
 ```

-### Submitting multiple fits

 Submit to your favorite batch grid system with each job containing a different --index=$1 .

-Afterwards you will run the following commands to summarize your jobs and regenerate lightcurves with SMP fluxes.
+Afterwards you will run the following command to regenerate lightcurves with SMP fluxes in a new directory! (dont overwrite old lightcurves!)

 ```
 python addcoltoDESlightcurve.py --lcdir=/path/to/new/lc/files --resultsdir=/path/to/smp/results